99 Comments

 See the articles relating to the above topics - amongst a series of articles covering the entirety of the problem.

 This was such a fantastic article and something that needed to be said, Radha!
 This piece is packed with so many gems and great insights!
 The hierarchy of oppression dictates that the more marginalized identities one possess the more valuable their opinion is.
 Truth and facts are irrelevant and if you’re not from that group and if you dare to disagree or even worse are from a minority group and disagree, then you’re either a bigot or an Uncle Tom or race traitor who suffers from “internalized racism” or “internalized misogyny” or other such nonsense.
-I was not aware of the origins of this way thinking, it was fascinating to learn about how it sprouted out of second and third wave feminism!
+I was not aware of the origins of this way of thinking, it was fascinating to learn about how it sprouted out of second and third wave feminism!
 I’m really glad you found you’re way out of that hateful and toxic world and freed your mind, Radha!
 You’re absolutely right that the foremothers of American women in the first and first half of the second wave of feminism didn’t take the courageous stand they did so that their daughters and granddaughters would go around acting like spoiled, immature children and be perpetual victims.
 I think if Susan B. Anthony, Elizabeth Cady Stanton, Harriet Tubman, Sojourner Truth, Delores Huerta, Betty Friedan, Margaret Chase Smith, Clara Barton, Ida B. Wells, Patsy Mink, Abigail Adams, Eleanor Roosevelt, Florence Nightingale, Barbara Jordan, Shirley Chisholm, and Marsha P. Johnson were alive today they wouldn’t be at all happy with the state of the feminist movement in America or what the third and fourth waves turned out like.
 I also would agree with you the under this hierarchy of victimhood, white people treat people of color as children, so they come to be that way and start treating others like trash feeling the amount of melanin in their skin gives them that right.
 You are absolutely right that this is ironically, how European colonists often treated the people of the third world.
 It’s stunning they can’t see how those attitudes are just two sides of the same coin.
 I agree, it’s also interesting how class is rarely if ever brought up in the world of DEI.
 You are spot on this is because the adherents and apostles of the Church of Social Justice are upper class people.
 Chief among them being educated liberal white women, who are the most enthusiastic supporters of wokeness in the United States.
 The rich irony of this can’t be overstated.
 Also, Latinos and especially Asians being excluded as they are deemed “too successful” or “white adjacent” is a great observation as well.
 In addition, along with never mentioning class, why are Jews never included in these conversations?
 They are a minority group as well.
 Are woke people not familiar with the thousands of years of persecution the Jewish people have faced and still do to this day all around the world?
 Also, no Jews are NOT white!
 I know the woke ideology just erases them by classifying them as such but they are not.
-Also, you are so right Radha that we need organize along class lines!
+Also, you are so right Radha that we need to organize along class lines!
 There are to be sure, still issues as it pertains to race, gender and the LGBT community in this country.
-But the biggest overall class struggle in our society today is without question the class struggle.
+But the biggest overall struggle in our society today is without question the class struggle.
 We need universal solutions to the problems of our country and to stop racializing issues that effect Americans of all colors like policing, healthcare and education.
 The Democratic Party if it wants to start winning again, needs to drop identity politics and political correctness and welcome the white working class into the fold!
 Should we address things like racial inequality or the legacy of slavery?
 Absolutely.
 But we need to do that not with nonsense like reparations for slavery or programs for a specific race or gender but with things like universal healthcare, a higher minimum wage, building more affordable housing, strong labor unions, jobs and education programs, criminal justice reform, police reform, and ending the War on Drugs.
 In terms of poverty, we need to have social programs like the ones advocated by MLK in his classic book “Why We Can’t Wait” or by the 1968 Poor People’s Campaign.
 Universal social programs would disproportionally benefit the poorest demographics: black, Hispanic and Indigenous people while also helping the millions of white poor like those who live in Appalachia.

 I'm no longer sure that socialist remedies are the best path, but I'm also not ready to throw them out.
 I say this because in my reading from authors like Batya Ungar Sargon, it's clear that the working class doesn't want a transfer of wealth but wants to earn their living with dignity like anyone else.
 And this feeling of having earned something through hard work is even important to the bourgeoisie; it's why we tell ourselves that it was hard work and nothing else.
 I agree though that a focus on class based remedies will go far to help the people we want to help.
 But, I noticed that most people who adhere to these ideas don't even want to have that conversation (I still don't understand how class based remedies ignore racism).